Looking Back at 13 Years of Navigating By Faith

 (Proverbs 16:9)

-My curiosity led me to query Chat GPT for an answer, and I found an answer that seems to make sense.
+My curiosity about this led me to query Chat GPT for an answer, and I found an answer that seems to make sense.
 The traffic previously was driven by the WordPress and Facebook communities, which are engaged readers who tend to respond and comment.
 Chat GPT says, “As blogs grow, the content often shifts—sometimes unintentionally—to attract search traffic.”
-Post that begin to rank on Google, for instance, “bring in more readers but fewer conversational opportunities, so comments decline.”
+Articles that begin to rank on Google, for instance, “bring in more readers but fewer conversational opportunities, so comments decline.”

 Articles that rank in Google draw more people who do not know the author.
 Google draws people doing research and more readers who are not likely to return to the blog to develop a connection.
 Google also reaches more international readers.